-On this day in 1066, the last great Viking began his final campaign, the invasion of England.
+On 18 September 1066, the last great Viking began his final campaign, the invasion of England.
 Harald Hardrada’s life and military career reads like something out of Bernard Cornwell’s novels, an adventurer, mercenary, king, conqueror, administrator and hero of the Icelandic sagas, this last audacious attack was a fitting end to his career.

 Its real historical significance, however, was that it weakened the army of King Harold to an extent where he could be beaten by another man of Viking descent – William the Conqueror.